muhannad0/terraform-example-architecture/README.md

 + Create the required organization and workspaces in Terraform Cloud.
     + Ensure you have [configured each workspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) with your AWS credentials.

+### Setup the Remote Backend

-+ Configure the remote backend for each service with the values setup in Terraform Cloud.
+Configure the remote backend for each service with the values setup in Terraform Cloud.
 ```
 terraform {
     backend "remote" {